CrypticT1tan/wordle-on-cmd/README.md

 Navigate to the repository directory to begin using it.

-Make sure you have Python installed before running any of the code in this repository.

 ## USAGE 🔧
 To run the game, run the following command while in the repository directory: